What is the test for foreseeability in tort law?

 Other Questions

-What are the elements of a "quit from employment"?
+What factors are considered by the Court in determining notice of a claim?
 (New Brunswick, Canada)

 X